web-generative-ui/web-generative-ui/CONTRIBUTING.md

 # Contributing to Web Generative UI

 Thank you for your interest in contributing to **Web Generative UI**!
-This library aims to revolutionize web applications by enabling dynamic, AI-driven user interfaces using the Model Context Protocol.
+This library aims to revolutionize web applications by enabling dynamic, AI-driven user interfaces.
 We welcome contributions from the community to help improve the library, fix bugs, add features, or enhance documentation.
 This guide outlines how you can contribute effectively.

 ## How to Contribute

 ### 1. Reporting Issues
 If you find a bug, have a feature request, or want to suggest an improvement:
-- Check the [GitHub Issues](https://github.com/username/web-generative-ui/issues) page to see if your issue already exists.
+- Check the [GitHub Issues](https://github.com/Piplip/web-generative-ui/issues) page to see if your issue already exists.
 - If it doesn't, create a new issue with a clear title and description.
 - Include relevant details such as:
     - Steps to reproduce the issue (if applicable).